owncloud/ios-sdk/doc/CONFIGURATION.md

 	- `endpoint-webdav`: Endpoint to use for WebDAV
 		- type: string
 		- default: `remote.php/dav/files`
+	- `endpoint-webdav-meta`: Endpoint to use for WebDAV metadata
+		- type: string
+		- default: `remote.php/dav/meta`
 	- `endpoint-status`: Endpoint to retrieve basic status information and detect an ownCloud installation
 		- type: string
 		- default: `status.php`